arushi-vaidya/Job-Portal/resume-parser/README.md

 - **🤖 Local AI Parsing:** Uses Ollama for high-quality AI extraction with fallback to rule-based parsing
 - **📁 Multiple Formats:** Supports PDF and image files (JPG, PNG)
 - **📊 Rich Data Extraction:** Personal info, experience, education, projects, achievements, certificates, skills, and more
+- **📊 Returns pdf formats:** Returns your resume in a downloadable pdf format for future use.
 ---

 ## 🖼️ Screenshots